-The Kindergarten welcomes support from families in many ways that are both enjoyable and valuable for all.
+There are many ways for families to become involved at Kindergarten that are both enjoyable and valuable for all.
 The children love having you spend some time in session.
 We extend an invitation to families to:

-- stay and play during a session - read with children in our calm corner - help prepare afternoon tea with the children (4 year old Kangaroos & Wombats) - join us on excursions - share your culture and help us celebrate with you - share your knowledge with the children and staff in a presentation - let us know your skills and interests so you can be involved in the Program - be part of the voluntary Parent Committee of Management or you can offer assistance to the Sub-Committees that are for a specific purpose (eg: Fundraising)
+- · stay and play with children during a session - · read with children in our calm corner - help prepare afternoon tea with the children (4 year old Butterflies Group) - join us on excursions - share your culture and help us celebrate with you - share your knowledge with the children and staff in a presentation - let us know your skills and interests so you can be involved in the Program - be part of the voluntary Parent Committee of Management or assist on a sub-committee established for a specific purpose (eg: Fundraising Events) - · provide us with feedback

-If you would like to take advantage of any of these opportunities at any time simply let your teacher know in advance so we can incorporate your participation into our planning.
+If you would like to take advantage of any of these opportunities at any time simply let your teacher know so we can incorporate your participation into our planning.